canonical/prometheus-k8s-operator/README.md

 In a similar manner any charm that exposes a scrape target may be related to the Prometheus charm.

-> Note: At present it is expected that all relations that Prometheus are
+> Note: At present it is expected that all relations that Prometheus is
 > part of are within the same Juju model.
 For cross-model relations,
 > please set up a Grafana Agent in the remote model and use `remote_write`
 > to get the metrics into Prometheus.